zikrnet/LITA_Class/README.md

 4. Find the shape of your dataset.
 5. Identify relationships in your dataset.
 6. Locate any outliers in your dataset.

+### Data Analysis
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during analysis;

+.......SQL
+SELECT * FROM TABLE1